TechMediaToday

 1. Automated Installation

 Automated installation is one of the most popular deployment strategies for PKI systems.
-This method involves using automated scripts or pre-configured images to install the necessary software and hardware components on each host computer or device in the network to set up the PKI system.
+This method use automated scripts or pre-configured images to install the necessary software and hardware components on each host computer or device in the network to set up the PKI system.
 The advantage of automated installation is that it is fast, efficient, and cost-effective.

 2. Manual Installation